MM004/escherichia-phylogenomics-pipeline/README.md

 ## Notes

 - You must visualize the trees and run BLAST (online) to annotate representative sequences
-- For the assignment, include tree images + short interpretation
+- Example tree images + short interpretation see pdf Documents